 MARAD also chairs the National Port Readiness Network (NPRN) Steering Group, and administers Port Planning Orders for certain commercial ports to support National defense.

-For general questions about our port activities, contact the Office of Port Infrastructure Development.
+For general questions about our port activities, contact the Office of Ports & Waterways.
 For questions about specific programs or services, visit that program page.